hyform/drone-testbed-local-evaluation/Readme.md

 ### Local standalone build
 To make a local build version, change the platform option in Build Settings to match your host platform.
 For me this is "Windows x86_64".
 Select an empty build directory and press Build.
 To execute, using a command prompt, "cd" into the project build directory and enter : your_executable_name -batchmode -nographics -configuration vehicle_grammar_str.
-This should start the application in the foreground of the terminal shell and not open a graphics window (the windows_build and linux_build folders include an example Unity build with run.bat to start the evaluation).
+This should start the application in the foreground of the terminal shell and not open a graphics window (the windows_build and linux_build folders include an example Unity build with run.bat or run.sh to start the evaluation)(you will need to "source run.sh" on linux).
 Successful runs should create a new results.txt file, where the vehicle configuration, range (mi), capacity (lb), cost ($), and velocity (mph) are separated using ';'.

 ## Citing HyForm™
 If you use HyForm in your own research, please cite it using this paper: